Physics-Informed Spectral Modeling for Hyperspectral Imaging: Results

-Given a trained autoencoder, we combine it with a predictive ML model, which we train to map the encoder's latent to the dependent variable (Sec.\ \ref{sec:prediction}).

-For each benchmark, the data is first zero-centered by decreasing the values in each spectral band by the average of that band from the training set.
+We demonstrate \mname on a number of classification and regression benchmarks, following the procedure outlined in Sec.\ \ref{sec:method}: we fit the autoencoder to the training set (Sec.~\ref{sec:reconstruction}) and combine it with a predictive ML model, which we train to map the encoder's latent to the dependent variable (Sec.\ \ref{sec:prediction}).
+The data is first zero-centered by decreasing the values in each spectral band by the average calculated from the training set.

 The method has been implemented in PyTorch.
 A typical cross validation experiment took, respectively, $\sim$8 and $\sim$30 minutes for a single classification and regression benchmark, on an NVIDIA A100 GPU with 80 GB of VRAM.
+Technical details can be found in the source code repository.\footnote{\url{https://github.com/zuzg/domain-aware-hyperspectral-ml}}